fnproject/fn/docs/hot-functions.md

 containers, but instead of communication through a TCP/IP port, it uses standard input/output.

-## Implementing a hot container
+## Implementing a hot function

-In the [examples directory](https://github.com/iron-io/functions/blob/master/examples/hotcontainers/http/func.go), there is one simple implementation of a hot container which we are going to get in the details here.
+In the [examples directory](https://github.com/iron-io/functions/blob/master/examples/hotcontainers/http/func.go), there is one simple implementation of a hot function which we are going to get in the details here.

 The basic cycle comprises three steps: read standard input up to a previosly